Alabama Court Records

 The Alabama Department of Corrections (ADOC) maintains and provides access to inmate records in Alabama.
 Persons seeking inmate records may use the online Inmate Search maintained by the Alabama Department of Corrections (ADOC).
 The ADOC Inmate Search portal does not include information on inmates detained under the Youthful Offender Act.

 To use this method, provide the inmate’s AIS (Alabama Institutional Serial) number, first name, or last name.
-Searching with the inmate’s fist or last name produces results with similar or exact names.
+Searching with the inmate’s first or last name produces results with similar or exact names.
 However, the inmate’s AIS number provides more specific records.

 Attn: Research & Planning Division,

-P. O. Box 301501,
+P.O.
+Box 301501,

 Montgomery, Alabama 36130–1501